 The combined notes are subject to an original issue discount of 8%, have a term of six months from their respective date of issuance and accrue interest at the rate of 6.0% per annum.
 The notes are convertible into common stock, at a per share conversion price equal to \$1.5675.
-Beginning ninety days following issuance of the notes at the first closing and second closing, respectively, the Company is obligated to redeem monthly one third of the original principal amount under the applicable note, plus accrued but unpaid interest, liquidated damages and any other amounts then owing to the holder of such note.
+Beginning ninety days following issuance of the notes at the first closing and second closing, respectively, the Company is obligated to redeem monthly one third of the original principal amount under the applicable note, plus accrued but unpaid interest, liquidated damages and any other amounts then owing to the holder of such note beginning in January 2024.
+In addition, the Investor Notes may require that up to 30% of the proceeds we raise in any offering be used to satisfy outstanding principal and interest on the Investor Notes.
 The Company is required to pay the redemption amount in cash with a premium of 10% or, at the election of the investor at any time, some or all of the principal amount and interest may be paid by conversion of shares under the note into common stock based on a conversion price equal to \$1.5675.